- I'm a Lecturer in the EECS department at UC Berkeley, and I'm teaching the new class EE16a.

-- Before this I completed my SB in EECS at MIT.
+- Before Berkeley, I completed my SB in EECS at

 - Email: gireeja at eecs dot berkeley dot edu